TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          - **modListUser** - module-lists added for users.

          - **explicitValues** – List values that require explicit permissions to be allowed or denied.
-(See “authMode” directive for the “select” type).
+(See "authMode" directive for the "select" type).

          - **languages** – List system languages (sys\_language records from page